whitebox-labs/whitebox-docs/b3/README.md

 # Introduction {docsify-ignore-all}

+This guide is for both variants - B3.PI3 and B3.PI4.
+Images are shown for B3.PI but are valid for the B3.PI4 also.

 The Whitebox B3 Project Enclosure is a box for the Raspberry Pi, the [Whitebox Tentacle T3](https://www.whiteboxes.ch/shop/tentacle-t3-for-raspberry-pi/) and [Atlas Scientific EZO devices](https://www.whiteboxes.ch/product-category/circuits/) with a snug fit.
 It has several mounting options, is rattle-free and easy to open and close.